shore-gmbh/docs.shore.com/source/index.md

 }
 ```

 Permanently deletes a customer.
 It cannot be undone.
+Upon deletion, the response returns the `deleted_at` date.

 ### Request URL
 `https://api.shore.com/v1/:oid/customers`